RyanBalfanz/mySyntenyPortal/README-qnsflow.md

 ## Notes
 `./run-from-qns` currently passes the flags `-o ./output/ -v 0 -m --export-config`.

 `-m` and `--export-config` generate required files for mySyntenyPortal, `-v 0` just silences the output.
+The -t tag expects either two tab files or neither, should throw an error if only 1 is given.